mitchtreece/Bulletin/README.md

 Most of these are self-explanatory.
 However, two new classes: `UINotch` & `UIHomeGrabber` have been added, and are accessible on the current `UIScreen`.
 These new classes provide position & sizing information related to the new top-notch & bottom home-grabber on the iPhone X.

-By default, all of Bulletin's default style options now use `displayFeatureInsets` so edge insets will be set correctly on any device.
-You can also do this manually if you wish to customize a bulletin's edge insets:
+By default, all of Bulletin's default style options now use `displayFeatureInsets` so bulletin insets will be set correctly on any device.
+You can also do this manually if you wish to customize a bulletin's insets:

 ```swift
 bulletin.style.edgeInsets = UIEdgeInsets(horizontal: 8, vertical: UIScreen.main.displayFeatureInsets.top + 20)